 PROCTORING WITH NEW QUIZZES

 Currently, the proctoring solutions available for use with New Quizzes are Respondus LockDown Browser and Honorlock.
 The workflow with these tools is different than with Classic Quizzes so please review the new student interface with Respondus LockDown Browser and Honorlock’s Workaround guide to list New Quizzes as a third-party exam.
+When adding your New Quiz as a third party exam to Honorlock, please keep in mind if you change the available from and/or available until dates on the quiz in Canvas, you will need to go to Honorlock, click on "settings" for that quiz, and adjust the dates there as well.

 Please note that more proctoring services will become available within the New Quizzes migration timeline as vendors are waiting for specific information from Canvas before creating tools that work with New Quizzes.